profmikegreene/conference-proposals/drafts/educause-2018.md

 Max Words: 50 Your three session outcomes must clearly articulate what attendees will know or be able to do as a result of participating in the session.
 We encourage you to take some care in crafting these as these are important in the proposal evaluations.
 Outcomes must start with an action verb (i.e - understand, describe, identify, explain, etc.).
 Use the following format:

 1. Explain differing interpretations of NGDLE and the role campus academic and IT culture plays in defining and realizing NGDLE.
-2. Understand how NGDLE can enable choice at the university, school, and faculty levels while providing a better experience for students.
+2. Understand how NGDLE can enable choice at the university, school, and faculty levels while providing better user experiences for students.
 3. Describe strategies for enabling sustainable innovation at scale.